paulscherrerinstitute/databuffer-ui/docs/src/topics/query_strings.md

-# Working with Query Strings
+# Working with URL Query Strings

 With HTTP there are two ways to pass information to a URL endpoint: One is in the payload (or "body") of a HTTP request, another is in the _query string_.
 Not all types of HTTP requests can use both methods, i.e. HTTP requests using the _GET method_ have no payload and can hence only use query strings.